 NEO Scavenger is so hardcore, there’s only one difficulty setting.
 Permanent death.
 If you die, there are no do-overs, and you don’t respawn on the beach where you can pick up your items again.

 The game also goes a step further than DayZ when it comes to realistic survival mechanics.
-It even simulates the metabolism, intoxication, and fatigue—everything is tracked and accounted for.
+It even simulates the metabolism, intoxication, and fatigue.
+Everything is accounted for.

 This doesn’t go for just the player character, either.
 Even the enemies have the same amount of depth with complex, simulated wound systems.